Batman Beyond (comic book): Batman Beyond Unlimited and Batman Beyond Universe digital comics (2012–2015)

 The Batman Beyond universe returned as tri-weekly digital issues, which were published on a monthly basis in print as the Batman Beyond Unlimited ongoing 48-page comic book.
 This monthly title included Batman Beyond, Justice League Beyond and Superman Beyond.

 Superman Beyond ceased publication with its 20th digital release, in June 2013.
 Justice League Beyond then ceased publication with its 25th digital issue, in June 2013.
 Batman Beyond eventually ceased publication with its 29th digital issue, in July 2013.

 After the cancellation of Batman Beyond Unlimited, the Batman Beyond line was relaunched.
 Starting in August 2013, Batman Beyond 2.0 and Justice League Beyond 2.0 began publication, with each digital title receiving new creative teams.
 The print release was relaunched as Batman Beyond Universe, The new series takes place a year after Batman Beyond Unlimited.
 Terry is now a freshman at Gotham University and now has more experience as Batman.
 One of his classmates is Melanie Walker.
-Terry is no longer working with Bruce; instead it is Dick Grayson sitting at the computer.
+Terry is working with Dick Grayson rather than Bruce Wayne.
 The Justice League also must deal with Superman when his powers go out of control and an old foe from his past also returns.
 After the final story arc, 'Justice Lords Beyond', the series concluded in 2014.

-Plot

-10,000 Clowns (Prelude)

-Bruce and Barbara have noticed an influx of Jokerz lately that have all gathered to Gotham from around the globe.
-Meanwhile, Terry goes to Dana's house and meets her brother, Doug.
-Dana tells Terry that she broke up with him because she has increasingly felt like less of a priority in his life and is open to him making it up to her in the future, but still thinks they should still keep their distance.
-Later, Bruce sends Terry to the park when he and Barbara suspect a large group of Jokerz.
-Batman is attacked by a small group of hammer-wielding Jokerz and easily defeats them.
-Bruce tells Terry to leave as he realizes they are just being tested by the leader of the Jokerz, who is revealed to be Doug.